HeardLibrary/digital-scholarship/host/index.md

 ## Amazon Web Services (AWS)

 AWS offers [many services](https://aws.amazon.com/) for deploying applications in the cloud.
 They include Simple Storage Service (S3), Elastic Compute Cloud (EC2) cloud servers, simple DynamoDB NoSQL databases, and Lambda serverless computing.
 You can open a small-scale personal account for one year for free.
 [Vanderbilt IT](https://it.vanderbilt.edu/services/catalog/) provides some support for AWS cloud services.

+To get started, AWS offers [a number of tutorials](https://aws.amazon.com/getting-started/tutorials/).

 ## DigitalOcean